 The candidate's description and/or evidence of students' language use is limited to only one language demand (vocabulary and/or symbols, function, syntax, or discourse).
-For example, the candidate would state, "As seen in Student B's sample work, she correctly used the vocabulary terms in complete sentences."
+For example, the candidate would state, "As seen in Student B's lab sheet, he correctly used the symbols to transcribe the RNA with C T A and G in the right spots to represent cytosine, thiamine, adenine and guanine."

-- The candidate identifies language use that is unrelated or not clearly related to the language demands (function, vocabulary and/or symbols, and additional demands) addressed in the Assessment commentary. - Candidate's description or explanation of language use is not consistent with the evidence provided.
+The candidate identifies language use that is unrelated or not clearly related to the language demands (function, vocabulary and/or symbols, syntax, discourse) addressed in the Assessment commentary.
+The candidate's description or explanation of language use is not consistent with the evidence provided.

-- Candidate identifies specific evidence of student use of the language function and vocabulary (and/or symbols) along with at least one other language demand (syntax and/or discourse). - Candidate explains how evidence of student language represents their development of content understandings, which may include growth and/or struggles with both understanding and expressing content understandings. - Candidate explains and provides evidence of language use and content learning for students with distinct language needs.
+- Candidate identifies specific evidence of student use of the language function and vocabulary (and/or symbols) along with at least one other language demand (syntax or discourse). - Candidate explains how evidence of student language represents their development of content understandings, which may include growth and/or struggles with both understanding and expressing content understandings. - Candidate explains and provides evidence of language use and content learning for students with distinct language needs.